Expensify/App/OfflineUX.md

 Used when…
  - there is no interaction with the server in any way
- - or data is READ from the server and does not need to show up- to- date data.
+ - or data is READ from the server and does not need to show up-to-date data.
 The user will see stale data until the new data is put into Onyx and then the view updates to show the new data.

 # A - Optimistic Without Feedback Pattern